0xSpaceShard/starknet-hardhat-plugin/README.md

 ```

 Read more about the network used in tests in the [Testing network](#testing-network) section.

-Test your contracts in the following manner (comparable to the [official Python tutorial](https://www.cairo-lang.org/docs/hello_starknet/unit_tests.html)).
+These examples are inspired by the [official Python tutorial](https://www.cairo-lang.org/docs/hello_starknet/unit_tests.html).

+### Important note
+- `BigInt` is used because `felt` may be too big for javascript.
+Use it like `BigInt("10")` or, since ES2020, like `10n`.
-All function names, argument names and return value names should be referred to by names specified in contract source files.
+- All function names, argument names and return value names should be referred to by the names specified in contract source files.

-`BigInt` is used because `felt` may be too big for javascript.
-Use `BigInt` like `BigInt("10")` or `10n`.

 ```typescript
 import { expect } from "chai";